FangzhouTang/fangzhoutang.github.io/index.md

 ## Education

-I received my bachelor degree in electronic and information engineering from School of Communication Engineering, Chongqing University(CQU), Jun.
-2017 and Master degree in Electromagnetic Field and Microwave Technology, School of Electronic Information and Communications, Huazhong University of Science and Technology(HUST), Aug.
+I received my bachelor degree in Electronic and Information Engineering from School of Microelectronics and Communication Engineering, Chongqing University(CQU), Jun.
+2017 and Master degree in Electromagnetic Field and Microwave Technology, Department of Electronic Engineering, School of Electronic Information and Communications, Huazhong University of Science and Technology(HUST), Aug.
 2020.
 The main research interests are target detection, image processing and millimeter-wave technology.
-At present, I'm a research assistant in HUST.
+At present, I'm a research assistant of Department of Electronic Engineering in HUST.
 From Sep.
 2021 to June.
 2025.
-I will persue my PhD in Electromagnetic Field and Microwave Technology, Department of Electronics, School of Electronics Engineering and Computer Science, Peking University(PKU).
+I will persue my Ph.D. degree in Electromagnetic Field and Microwave Technology, Department of Electronics, School of Electronics Engineering and Computer Science, Peking University(PKU).
 The research interest in Satellite Navigation and Positioning.

 ### **Peking University   				                                      ,Beijing China**

-PhD in Electromagnetic and Microwave Technology
+Ph.D. student in Electromagnetic and Microwave Technology

+Department of Electronics, School of Electronics Engineering and Computer Science

 Advisor: Prof.Bocheng Zhu